 Linen fabrics are washable but you may see clothes that have a dry clean only tag.

-If the linen garment is structured - like a jacket - or lined, you should heed the dry cleaning instructions.
-While the linen is washable, the inner linings or materials used to help a jacket keep its shape may not be washable.
+If the linen garment is structured like a jacket or lined, you should heed the dry cleaning instructions.
+While the linen fabric is washable, the inner linings or materials used to help a jacket keep its shape may not be.
 Water and agitation may cause those materials to shrink and become misshapen.
 That damage can not be reversed.

 After linen is washed at home, it should not be dried on high heat which causes fibers to shrink together and break.
 Instead, air dry on a padded hanger to prevent creases or tumble only briefly in a dryer set on a low heat temperature.